 Prior to the threat of severe weather the responsibility of the school bus driver:

-is to be throughly familiar with all roads adjoining their route in the event they are needed to seek shelter.
+is to be thoroughly familiar with all roads adjoining their route in the event they are needed to seek shelter.
 For athletic, extracurricular activities, and field trips the school bus driver should have a map available to determine alternate routes to safety;

 has pre-determine shelter options (buildings, schools, businesses, homes) along various parts of the route should evacuation be necessary and to the extent practical similar options when on activity trips.
 In emergency situations most people will offer others shelter when asked;